Can Male Marijuana Plant Compare to Female Marijuana Plant?

 You’ll be able to make the difference between the genders in their flowering stage (after 4–6 weeks).

 No, not all plants have opposite sexes.
 The majority of plants are hermaphrodites, i.e., they have both male and female sex organs.
 Others are dioecious, which means they have separate sexes.
 Marijuana or cannabis belongs to the second group, though some pot plants may be hermaphrodites too.

 Yes, it can.
 The process is pretty much the same as when you turn a male plant female.
 In fact, it is easier to treat a girl with male hormones and turn it into a male than vice versa.

 The only difference is that you would have to use gibberellins instead of ethylene for it to work.
 As you can imagine, hardly anyone performs this experiment.

 When do male plants pollinate females?

-It happens a week or two after the flowering stage has started.
-Remember, mala plants mature sooner than females.
+Male plants release pollen 4–5 weeks after the flowering stage.
+Remember, male plants mature sooner than females.
 You can spot them more easily that way, so it’s mainly your fault if your female plants begin to grow seeds instead of buds.

 To get rid of the pollen, before it fertilizes the female plant, you need to harvest it once the sacs start opening and flowering.
 To protect yourself from the pollen, use latex gloves and a face mask.